Dua Lipa: 2019–2022: Future Nostalgia

+On 27 April 2020, DJ Ben Howell released a remix of her song "Hallucinate" with the BBC news theme.
+Created during the height of the coronavirus lockdown in his flat in Glasgow, Scotland, the remix has garnered more than a million views on YouTube as of July 2023.
+It was pleasantly received by both Lipa and BBC Radio 1 DJ Greg James, the latter quipping on Twitter "Ben's made you [the BBC] a new theme tune and it's a certified banger.
+Please change with immediate effect".

 On 11 August 2020, she was named global ambassador of the French mineral water brand Évian.
 Lipa made the announcement on social media, where she stated that "it had been an honor" working with the brand.
 On 13 August, Lipa released a remix of "Levitating" featuring American artists Madonna and Missy Elliott.
 It served as the lead single from Club Future Nostalgia, a remix collection of Future Nostalgia tracks by the Blessed Madonna and Mark Ronson, which was released on 28 August.
 On 2 October 2020, Lipa released the second remix of "Levitating" featuring American rapper DaBaby; on the same day, Lipa released the music video for the second remix.
 On 14 October 2020, Lipa and Belgian singer Angèle were photographed on the set of a music video.
 Later in the month, the singers announced the release of their collaboration, "Fever"; it was released on 30 October 2020.
 It is included on the French re-release of Future Nostalgia.
 Lipa was featured on "Prisoner", a song from Miley Cyrus' seventh studio album Plastic Hearts.
 The single was released on 19 November 2020 alongside the music video.
 In November it was announced that Lipa would be the musical guest on 19 December episode of Saturday Night Live.
 On 27 November, Lipa performed in a livestream concert titled Studio 2054, where she sang various songs from Future Nostalgia, a new unreleased track with FKA Twigs, as well as some previous singles such as "New Rules", "One Kiss" and "Electricity".
 The event featured many special guests like the Blessed Madonna, Angèle, Kylie Minogue and Elton John, among others.
 Future Nostalgia was the most streamed album by a woman (and fifth most streamed album overall) on Spotify in 2020.